husentoding/husentoding/README.md

 ⣿⣿⣿⣽⣿⣼⣛⠿⠿⣿⣿⣿⣿⣿⣯⣿⠿⢟⣻⡽⢚⣤⡞⠄⠄⠄⢸⣿.

-Software Engineer 🤓.
+Software Engineer 🤓. <br>
-Mainly works on backend, using Java and Golang.
-Currently work in a payment startup in Indonesia, writing app that involves API, Kafka, and Kong Gateway.
+Mainly works on backend, using Java and Golang. <br> Currently work in a payment startup in Indonesia, writing app that involves API, Kafka, and Kong Gateway. <br>

 <!--
 **husentoding/husentoding** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.